eclipse-archived/ceylon-lang.org/blog/2012-09-13-destructuring.md

 about the idea.
 I'm going to describe just one of them.

 Let's start with the "pattern matching" example above.
-And let's stipulate that I&mdash;perhaps more than most developers&mdash;rely almost completely on my IDE to write my code for me.
+And let's stipulate that I&#8212;perhaps more than most developers&#8212;rely almost completely on my IDE to write my code for me.
 I use Extract Value, Extract Function, Assign To Local, Rename, ⌘1, etc, in Ceylon IDE like it's a nervous tic.
 So of course the first thing I want to do